SuperCoderPrij/Medify/blockchain/README.md

 This folder contains the smart contracts and deployment scripts for the PharmaScan project.

-## ⚠️ Manual Steps Required

-You must perform these steps manually to deploy the contract to the blockchain.
+## Prerequisites

+- Node.js installed
+- MetaMask wallet with Polygon Amoy Testnet configured
+- Testnet MATIC (from faucet)

-### 1. Setup Blockchain Environment
+## 1. Install Blockchain Dependencies

+I have already created the `package.json` for you.
+You just need to install the dependencies.

-Open your terminal and navigate to the `blockchain` folder:
+Run this command in your terminal (from the `blockchain` folder):